zhangjinshui-nerveee/nerveee-web/source/_posts/dumb_tools.md

 date: 2024-05-22 00:00:00
 ---

 In a world increasingly dominated by intelligent systems, sleek graphical interfaces, and multitasking environments, the idea of "dumb" tools might seem outdated.
-However, these seemingly archaic tools45like command-line terminals, basic text editors, and minimalistic devices45remain essential in 2024.
+However, these seemingly archaic tools--like command-line terminals, basic text editors, and minimalistic devices--remain essential in 2024.
 Why?
 Because dumb tools are far less distracting, allowing us to focus on the task at hand.

 1. Minimal Distractions